 He was introduced to music at an early age through his mother’s love of jazz singers, especially Billie Holiday and Ella Fitzgerald.

-He showed an interest in music very early on and from the age of three Callier would visit his grandmother.
-She owned and ran a large boarding house on South Indiana Avenue.
+Terry’s interest in music manifested very early on and from the age of three he would visit his grandmother who owned and ran a large boarding house on South Indiana Avenue.

 She had an old piano there, and I would fool around on it.
 She rented to a variety of interesting transients — soldiers, musicians, drifters, anyone who was passing through town or needed a temporary place to stay.
 The musicians would sit down at the piano with me and give me tips.
 I sort of put these together into a kind of makeshift musical training at a very young age.